-July 19, 20187 yr Author I cannot yet address the longevity of the sent but it is kinda nutty with something else.
+July 19, 20188 yr Author comment_154629 I cannot yet address the longevity of the sent but it is kinda nutty with something else.
 I put several coats on but you know how it is if 2 looks good 4 will be fantastic.
 Looks like walnut oil and tung oil are both best suited for porous woods like oak and pecan.
 These type oils are not good on woods like cherry but I do have a cherry in progress with walnut oil so will see.
 I have found recently that 2 or maybe 3 coats of Watco works fine on cherry.
 Love the oils because if you do apply too much it will buff out , just takes time.
+Report

 Join the conversation